threatgrid/ctia/containers/demo/README.md

 ## Building and Starting the Containers

+### Linux Host Configuration
+If your docker host OS is Linux,
+Elasticsearch 5x bootstrap checks the maximum map count configuration, tune it accordingly with `sudo sysctl -w vm.max_map_count=262144`

 To build and run the containers with docker-compose, install docker and docker compose.
 Then type:

     $ sudo docker-compose up